Gilligan’s Island Transcript

 GILLIGAN

 The castaways exchange glances and disperse.
-Gilligan turns around to tend the fire.
-His book, "My Diary," is in his back pocket.
+Gilligan tosses "A Boy Scout's Guide Through New Jersey" onto the fire.
+Gilligan moves to the other side of the campfire.
+He bends down to tend to the fire.
+"My Diary" is in his back pocket.

 DISSOLVE TO: